• Do I have to make an appointment?

 • How do I make an appointment?

-The best way to schedule an appointment is to call the studio (252) 328-6399 or use our online appointment system at ecu.mywconline.com.
+The best way to schedule an appointment is to call The Bate Center (252) 328-6399 or use our online appointment system at ecu.mywconline.com.
 You can also stop by in person and schedule an appointment 2005 Bate.

-• Do I have to pay to use the studio?
+• Do I have to pay to use The Bate Center?

 NO!
-The First-Year Writing Studio is a comprehensive resource designed specifically for you…and its totally free – take advantage of it!
+The Bate Center is a comprehensive resource designed specifically for you…and its totally free – take advantage of it!

 • Can I get help for a friend or family member?

 Because of the questions and conversations that we have during sessions, we can only work with the actual writer of the paper.
 If your friend is in English 1100 or 1200 encourage him/her to make an appointment.
 Or, if it is for a different course, tell him/her to contact the University Writing Center (252) 328-2820.

 • What happens if I don't cancel and then don't show up to my appointment?